Lucy Faulkner Orrinsmith

-Lucy Jane Faulkner Orrinsmith was a tile painter, engraver, and embroiderer during the Arts and Crafts Movement in England.
+Lucy Jane Faulkner Orrinsmith (16 November 1839 – 25 January 1910) was a tile painter, engraver, and embroiderer during the Arts and Crafts Movement in England.
 She is best known for her hand-painted tiles of fairytales, especially of Sleeping Beauty, Beauty and the Beast, and Cinderella.

 Early life

 Lucy Jane Faulkner was born to Benjamin and Ann Faulkner on 16 November 1839 in Birmingham, England.
 She had two surviving siblings, Charles Joseph Faulkner and Kate Faulkner.
 They lived in Birmingham until the death of their father, and moved to Bloomsbury after his death.
 It is unknown what caused his death.

 Charles had become friends with William Morris when they were both students at Oxford, and through that friendship, Morris was also acquainted with Lucy and Kate.

-She later married an engraver named Harvey Edward Orrinsmith (son of John Orrin Smith) and changed her surname in the middle of her artistic career.
+She later married a bookbinder and engraver, Harvey Edward Orrinsmith (son of John Orrin Smith) and changed her surname in the middle of her artistic career.